Rheingau Musik Festival: Closing choral concert

 The festival usually concludes with a choral concert in Eberbach Abbey, including rarely performed works.
 In 2005 Frieder Bernius conducted Penderecki's Polish Requiem, Helmuth Rilling conducted Messa per Rossini in 2001 and works entitled Messiah by both Sven-David Sandström and Handel in 2009.
+The 2026 festival ended with Mendelssohn's Lobgesang, performed by the Dresdner Kreuzchor and the Dresden Philharmonic, conducted by Martin Lehmann.